Skip to main content

 It’s that time of year again when the frigid weather seems to drag on and on and we begin to look forward to warmer days, vibrantly-colored trees and flowers and of course, spring cleaning.
 Okay, maybe not all of us are looking forward to the cleaning part, but it really is true what they say—a clean home is a happy home!
 There’s the usual purging of closets and cabinets, deep cleaning floors and disinfecting kitchens and bathrooms.
 These are areas in our homes we see, feel and smell on a regular, daily basis.
 When making your to-do list before spring rolls around this year, however, don’t forget to look up, for the tons of nooks and crannies that usually stay out of sight and therefore out of mind and get overlooked much of the year.
 Now is the perfect time to tackle those hard-to-reach areas begging to be cleaned, to ensure your home is in exceptional condition from top to bottom.

-When cleaning any room, P&J Cleaners said it’s ideal to work from top to bottom thanks to our friend, gravity.
+When cleaning any room, it’s ideal to work from top to bottom thanks to our friend, gravity.
 For example, you will want to wipe down crown molding and dust ceiling fans and light fixtures first and foremost, before the dust and dirt that have been built up all winter long will fall naturally to the furniture and floor below.
 Here are some ideas for tackling the most neglected areas in your home and getting it ready for spring.

 LIVE_SpringCleaning3Start with the highest and most likely ignored area in the house—the ceiling.
 Now is the time to touch up any areas that may have chipped paint, scratches, or marks.
 Check corners for cobwebs and get rid of them with a high-reaching feather duster or vacuum attachment.
 Wipe down any crown molding using your favorite cleaning solution and a soft, clean cloth.
 If you want to try making your own all-purpose cleaner, mix together in a spray bottle two cups water plus ½ cup white vinegar plus one teaspoon dish soap plus one teaspoon baking soda.
 Spray the surface lightly and wipe clean with a microfiber cloth.
 Ceiling fans and hanging light fixtures also attract dust and dirt.
 Wipe the blades clean with a duster, cloth, or an old pillowcase, so you can dust both sides of each blade at once while catching the dust inside the pillowcase.
 While you’re up there, wipe down any light fixtures and replace burnt-out light bulbs.